Usually responds within 5 days

-The accommodations will be your very own a garden house, or a roomy tent during the warm season.
+The accommodations will be your very own a garden house - either in the Meadow Garden House with a corner view overlooking well, a meadow (!), or in the Strawbale House, made entirely of natural building materials, or (over-flow situation) a Vervor semi-glamping tent.
 There is one shared bathroom (shower with hot water and composting toilet).

 At the farm, we have bikes for guests and people frequently use these to explore the area.
 Nearby are the lovely Bookmill (well-known and loved second hand bookstore) and the Lady Killigrew cafe; the towns of Greenfield and Turners Falls are a bike ride away, and the area offers lots of quiet roads and forest for biking or hiking.
 We also have a swimming hole nearby.
 If you have a car, you will find lots of great hiking and camping in the area, as well as the lovely towns of Amherst, Northampton, and more.

 A little more information

 We are smokers